PhotonMoton/Simple-School-Bell-System/README.md

 ### Transfer or Download Files

-1. Download and extract all the files onto your Raspberry Pi
+1. Download and extract all the files onto your Raspberry Pi.

 2. You may need to transfer files over to the Raspberry Pi.
 If so you can download the files as a zip.
 Then you can transfer them like so:
     ```